-However, as many have since pointed out, the evidence is very limited, and care needs to be taken when trying new drugs in a clinical context, even in a pandemic.
+However, as many have pointed out, the evidence is very limited, and care needs to be taken when trying new drugs in a clinical context, even in a pandemic.
 There are many risks associated with using a drug for a new indication, particularly in patients who are otherwise unwell.

 What is hydroxychloroquine?

-Hydroxychloroquine is a prescription medication currently used in both adults and children for autoimmune diseases including lupus and for the treatment of malaria.
+Hydroxychloroquine is a prescription medication currently used in both adults and children for autoimmune diseases, including lupus, and for the treatment of malaria.

 What is the evidence so far?